magarpr/T-Code/README.md

 MCP extends Roo Code's capabilities by allowing you to add unlimited custom tools.
 Integrate with external APIs, connect to databases, or create specialized development tools - MCP provides the framework to expand Roo Code's functionality to meet your specific needs.

+### Search Enhancement

+Roo Code now supports **semantic search reranking** to improve code search results:

+- **What is reranking:** Reranking uses advanced AI models to reorganize search results based on semantic relevance, ensuring the most contextually appropriate code appears first.
+This dramatically improves the accuracy of code discovery across your project.
+- **How to enable it:** Enable reranking through the Roo Code settings by configuring a reranking provider.
+Once enabled, all codebase searches will automatically benefit from improved result ordering.
+- **Supported providers:** Currently supports local (self-hosted) reranking models for privacy and offline use.
+- **Setup instructions:** For detailed setup and configuration instructions, see the [reranker service documentation](reranker-service/README.md).

 ### Customization

 Make Roo Code work your way with: